 2. BBQ Box

 If you’re new to the world of Chinese barbecue skewers, there’s no better place to get acquainted than BBQ Box.
-They offer a huge variety of meats from chicken wings to pork intestines and beef tendon.
-These meats are seasoned with a spicy Chinese spice rub, skewered, before they are grilled to perfection over a charcoal fire.
-Other classic skewers you shouldn’t miss out on include Enoki, Mantous, Lamb, and Asparagus.
-Each skewer costs only $1 – $2, so feast away on these affordable Chinese satays and wash everything down with a bottle of Tsingtao!
+They offer a variety of meats from chicken wings to pork intestines and beef tendon.
+These meats are seasoned with a spicy Chinese spice rub and skewered before they are grilled to perfection over a charcoal fire.
+Other classic skewers you shouldn’t miss out on include enoki mushrooms, mantou, and asparagus.
+Skewers start at $1.50, so feast away on these affordable skewers and wash everything down with a bottle of Tsingtao!

 4. Leong Kee (Klang) Bak Kut Teh

 There are two kinds of people in the world: people who love the peppery style of Teochew bak kut teh, and those who love Malaysia’s herbal version.
 If you’re a fan of Klang bak kut teh, Leong Kee Bak Kut Teh ($8.80) is a must-try.
 The soup is full of aromatic herbal notes, and the pork ribs are fork-tender and well-infused with earthy flavours.